-Templin originally wanted to use front-wheel drive, using the Unitized Power Package (UPP) of the Eldorado, Oldsmobile Tornado, and the new GMC Motorhome.
-In recent years, many pundits have decided that front-wheel drive is unsuitable for high-end executive sedans, but at the time, it was considered racy and semiexotic hardware and would have added to the Seville’s image.
-Cadillac built a number of FWD test mules, but the Engineering Policy group subsequently vetoed the FWD idea; Templin said in a later interview that the plant that built the TH425 transmissions used in GM’s FWD cars lacked the capacity for an additional model line.
-(Since the UPP was apparently subject to a Ford patent, as discussed in our Toronado history, patent royalties may also have been a consideration.)
+To give the compact Cadillac further mechanical distinction, Templin proposed making it front-wheel-drive, adapting the Unitized Power Package (UPP) from the Cadillac Eldorado, Oldsmobile Tornado, and the new GMC Motorhome.
+In recent years, many pundits have decided that front-wheel drive is unsuitable for high-end executive sedans, but at the time, it was considered racy, semi-exotic hardware and would have added lust to the Seville’s image.
+Cadillac built a number of FWD test mules, but the Engineering Policy Committee subsequently vetoed the FWD idea, apparently due to inadequate capacity at the plant that built the UPP’s unique TH425 transmission.
+(Since the UPP was probably subject to a Ford patent, as discussed in our Toronado history, patent royalties may also have been a consideration.)

-TAILORING A DWARF
+TAILORING THE DWARF

 MAKING A CADILLAC OUT OF THE NOVA